mli43/MusicMagician-IDS-final/Proposal.md

 ![](eda_notebooks/images/genre_dist.png "This plot displays main genres ordered by number of artists")
 <br>
 We plot the distribution of main genres for influencers and followers side-by-side.
 As shown above, "Pop/Rock" is the most popular genre for both influencers and followers, followed by "R&B", "Country", and "Jazz".
 For the influencers, the 5th popular genre is "Vocal", while for the followers, it's "Electronic".
 From this graph, we could also see that the genres are distributed unevenly with a majority class and several minority classes.
-This indicates in network visualization, we need to pay attention to the number of genre upperbound.
+This indicates in network visualization, we need to pay attention to the number of genre upper bound.

 <br>